 10 Ideas for a Romantic Getaway

 Is your married life a constant whirlwind of activity?
 Or maybe it’s comfortably tedious?
 Possibly a little of both?
-Regardless of where you are, the key concept in romantic getaway is the word getaway.
+Regardless of where you are, the key concept in terms of the best romantic getaways is the word getaway.
 Whatever your schedule, romance often falls victim to routine—that’s why you want to get away.

 Most importantly, getaways promote the idea that you love each other passionately and that you’re motivated to rearrange your schedule—even if only for 24 hours—in order to nurture the relationship that is so important.
 Maybe you appreciate the thought, but you’re at a loss regarding how to start.
 Here are 10 ideas that will help you have one of the best weekend getaways ever.

 Avoid the same old, same old.
 Go somewhere new.
 Skip the hotel and try a bed and breakfast.
 Detailed thoughtfulness and caring in planning a getaway with your wife can lead to romance when you arrive.

 2. Present the idea via a handwritten invitation.

 Instead of “Wanna go to the shore…?” try a fountain pen on classy stationery.
 “Mr. John Doe requests the accompaniment of his lovely wife, Jane, for a weekend of romance at the B&B on Honeymoon Beach….”
 At the very least, go Hallmark.

 Make the getaway a true gift and do the legwork yourself.
 It may be a cliché to say that the journey is as important as the destination.
 But there’s no doubt romantic getaways work best when romance is included every step of the way.

 Make necessary arrangements for emergency contacts, but the cell phone is off, period.
 Email too.
 Romantic getaways need to be just that–a getaway.

 5. Pack some candles and matches in your suitcase.